Joey-Einerhand/Joey-Einerhand.github.io/about.md

 I like to create games, websites, software, and apps.

-To see the projects I've worked on, or if you want to see my previous experience, navigate to the "Projects" or "Experience" sections of this website.
+To see the projects I've worked on, or if you want to see my previous experience, navigate to the "Projects" or "CV/Resume" sections of this website.

 I have experience with the following languages:
 * C#,